Darius Olaru: Style of play

-After being deployed as an offensive-minded midfielder or a winger in his beginnings, Olaru developed more into a box-to-box midfielder following his transfer to FCSB.
-Romanian manager Ioan Sabău characterised him as "a player who is physically and mentally involved [in his team], both defends and attacks, also has physical strength and appears earnest".
-Naturally right-footed, Olaru is able to score goals with either foot due to his ambidexterity.
+Initially deployed as an attacking midfielder or a winger, Olaru developed into more of a box-to-box midfielder after joining FCSB.
+Romanian manager Ioan Sabău described him as "a player who is physically and mentally involved [in his team], both defends and attacks, also has physical strength and appears earnest".
+Although naturally right-footed, Olaru can score with either foot due to his ambidexterity.

 Personal life

 Olaru's parents left Romania in order to work abroad and got divorced at some point during his childhood, leaving him mainly in the care of his grandparents.
 He stated that he was an ardent supporter of Dinamo București growing up.

 In May 2025, Olaru wed his long-time partner Cristina Pădurean, a civil law notary, with the couple sharing images from their wedding ceremony on social media.